 What’s a Manifesto?

-A public declaration of the intentions, motives, or views of a group – usually a number of statements presented as a list.
+A public declaration of beliefs, values and intentions – usually a number of statements presented as a list.

 Rosanna Irvine – Concept, lead artist and facilitator

 Rosanna is a choreographic artist working across performance, installation and participatory public art. www.rosannairvine.com

 Sapna Agarwal – Facilitator